marcrine-geek/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 TASK 1
-Write a blog post explaining what happens when you type https://www.google.com in your browser and press Enter.
+A blog post explaining what happens when you type https://www.google.com in your browser and press Enter.

 Requirements, your post must cover: